-From the empirical viewpoint, work is needed to be conducted for the analysis of spectrum value in different 5G spectrum bands from the regulator's, MNOs' and local operators' perspectives.
-At the moment, this is challenging due to the limited amount of data from 5G spectrum assignment decisions and high uncertainty of market data, but even a preliminary analysis could give insights on the potential value of spectrum options for different vertical domains served by local 5G networks.
-Moreover, because regulators in many countries are considering local licensing in the 3.6 GHz band, empirical data will become available in the near future.
+From the empirical viewpoint, future work is needed to be conducted for more detailed analysis of spectrum value in different 5G spectrum bands from the regulator's, MNOs' and local operators' perspectives.
+At the moment, this is challenging due to the limited amount of data from 5G spectrum assignment decisions and high uncertainty of market data, but more detailed analysis could give insights on the potential value of spectrum options for different vertical domains served by local 5G networks.
+Moreover, because regulators in many countries are considering local licensing in the 3.6 GHz band, empirical data will become available in the near future to extend the case studies.
 It would be important to make local 5G spectrum valuation cases visible and share the emerging experiences.
 If currently only three or four MNOs serve whole nations, in the future thousands of 5G local operators may provide services in certain areas and shared spectrum bands.
 Valuation of spectrum will be critical for their business.

-VII.
+VIII.
 CONCLUSIONS

 Operations in higher carrier frequencies planned for 5G will allow the emergence of local high-quality 5G networks that have the potential of promoting innovation and competition in the market and advance society in totally new ways.
-There is increasing interest for local 5G networks deployed by different stakeholders to complement MNOs' networks especially for vertical specific service delivery.
-This paper has highlighted the importance of understanding the different approaches for spectrum valuation in the context of the upcoming 5G networks, whose deployment will be location specific to complement the previous generations that address wide-area coverage.
+There is an increasing interest for the deployment of local high quality 5G networks by different stakeholders to complement MNOs' networks especially for vertical specific service delivery.
+This paper has highlighted the importance of understanding the different approaches for spectrum valuation in the context of the upcoming 5G networks, whose deployment will be location specific to complement the previous generations that addressed wide-area coverage.

-We have analyzed the existing spectrum valuation approaches and expanded spectrum valuation to cover local 5G networks in shared spectrum bands.
-In doing that, we have identified the key elements of spectrum valuation and considered the spectrum value from the views of different stakeholder.
+We have analyzed the existing spectrum valuation approaches and expanded spectrum valuation to consider the specifics arising from local 5G networks operating in shared spectrum bands.
+To do so, we have first identified the key elements of spectrum valuation based on an extensive literature review and then considered the spectrum value from the views of the different stakeholders including regulator, MNO and a local 5G micro operator.
 It is critical to consider the changing stakeholder roles and the potential of new local operator models in the upcoming 5G spectrum decisions through assessing the value of spectrum.
 Although the future market potential of local 5G network deployment models is difficult to predict beforehand and makes spectrum valuation demanding, it is necessary to address it both conceptually and empirically.
+After that we have provided a case study of the recent 5G spectrum awarding decisions in the 3.5 GHz band in different countries and analyzed the decisions from the viewpoints of the identified key elements of spectrum value.
+Our analysis has shown that different countries have adopted drastically different spectrum awarding approaches, which ultimately define who can enter the 5G market.
+The first decisions have adopted nation-wide license areas which has limited the 5G beneficiaries to existing MNOs while local licensing models are in the process of being adopted in some other countries promoting vertical specific service delivery through the possibility to establish local 5G networks by different stakeholders.
+Further research is needed on analyzing the 5G spectrum decisions taken in different countries as more data becomes available especially when going to higher bands such as 26 GHz/28 GHz